Guidewire Software: History

 The company was established in 2001 and founded by: Ken Branson, James Kwak, John Raguin, and Marcus Ryu from Ariba (and McKinsey, where James and Marcus had met); and John Seybold and Mark Shaw from Kana Software.
 In September 2011, Guidewire filed with the SEC to raise up to $100 million in an initial public offering (IPO) and first publicly traded on the NYSE in January 2012.
 Guidewire was later cited as being one of the top IPOs of 2012, even #1.

 In 2011, Guidewire settled a patent related lawsuit with Accenture regarding its claims management software.

 In 2013, Guidewire acquired Millbrook, Inc., a business intelligence company.
 In 2016, Guidewire acquired ISCS (cloud computing), FirstBest (underwriting) and EagleEye Analytics.
 In 2017, Guidewire acquired Cyence, a data science and risk analytics company enabling P&C insurers to grow.

 On August 5, 2019, Guidewire appointed Mike Rosenbaum as CEO.

 In March 2023, Guidewire executed a sublease agreement to exchange headquarters with Roblox Corporation, another software company in San Mateo.
-Guidewire will move into and assume the remaining lease term for the Roblox headquarters at 970 Park Place, near the Franklin Templeton campus; Roblox will assume Guidewire's remaining lease term for Bay Meadows Station 2 at 2850 Delaware Street.
+Guidewire moved into and assumed the remaining lease term for the Roblox headquarters at 970 Park Place; Roblox assumed Guidewire's remaining lease term for Bay Meadows Station 2 at 2850 Delaware Street.

-The company has been cited as being among the 50 most desirable mid-size Bay Area companies (101 to 500 employees) to work for 2010-2012, and was in the "Top 50 Large Companies" in Glassdoor's Best Places To Work for both 2015 and 2016.
+The company has been cited as being among the 50 most desirable mid-size Bay Area companies to work for, and was in the "Top 50 Large Companies" in Glassdoor's Best Places To Work.
+In June 2026, the company reported that its annual recurring revenue (ARR) surpassed $1.14 billion during the third quarter of fiscal year 2026, driven by continuous expansion of its cloud platform and subscription model.